TCPA Compliance: A Complete SMS Checklist

 [Company Name]

 P.S.
 Not into receiving texts?
-Reply STOP to opt-out.
+Reply STOP to opt out.

-3. Send Out Customer Service Information Once a Month
+Send Out Customer Service Information Once a Month

 Like any good marketing campaign, SMS marketing is most effective when you’re genuine in communicating and supporting your customers.
 One of the easiest ways to do so is to make your customer service email or telephone number easily accessible.